pjm073/dgu-ckan-puppet/README.md

 # Data.gov.uk To Go

 This repo provides scripts to install a copy of data.gov.uk's website to your own server.
-Rebrand it and you have a fully-featured government open data portal.
-This has been updated to reflect changes specific for Umpqua Labs
+It has been rebrand and modified to fit the specific needs of Stumptown Labs

 ## About